 A human tester could simply see the change and navigate through the new page, understanding that the app is still functioning as expected.
 An automated script, on the other hand, is not “smart” enough to understand this.
 In this specific example, the fix would be to simply add as many steps as necessary to get the old first page.
 This would allow the script to handle the new first page without having to change much.
 However, many things can change within an application to break an automated script, find logic being one of the main offenders.

 Find logic is what the tool is using to locate an element on the page.
 Most common automation tools use the CSS or HTML tags to locate what element an action is trying to be performed on.
 If a script is set up to look for a specific tag within the code of a webpage and that tag changes, then the test will not be able to locate the element.
 The tool might also locate an element that is not what the tester originally meant.
-Below is an example screen shot of what Telerik Test Studio’s find logic can look like.
+Below is an example screen shot of what Telerik’s Test Studio’s find logic can look like.

 Figure 3: Find logic editor in Test Studio [3]